 4 Residents of states that do levy state income taxes may also deduct sales taxes, but they may not deduct both sales taxes and state income taxes; they must choose one or the other.
 In most cases, state income taxes far exceed sales taxes paid for taxpayers living in states with income taxes.

 This article is prepared by Pekin Hardy Strauss, Inc. (“Pekin Hardy”, dba Pekin Hardy Strauss Wealth Management) for informational purposes only.
-The information and data in this article does not constitute legal, tax, accounting, investment or other professional advice.
-The views expressed are those of the author(s) as of the date of publication of this report, and are subject to change at any time due to changes in market or economic conditions.
+The information and data in this article do not constitute legal, tax, accounting, investment or other professional advice.
+The views expressed are those of the author(s) as of the date of publication of this report and are subject to change at any time due to changes in the market or economic conditions.
 Pekin Hardy cannot assure that the strategies discussed herein will outperform any other investment strategy in the future, there are no assurances that any predicted results will actually occur.